 Have you ever noticed that when you see a cow it always seems to be chewing something?
-The reason is because cows must chew their food twice in order to digest it properly.
+The reason is that cows must chew their food twice in order to digest it properly.

 Cows spend nearly eight hours out of every day chewing their cud.
 This plus normal chewing of food can total upwards of 40,000 jaw movements per day.

 Cattle are ruminant animals, this means their stomach contains four compartments:

 When a cow first takes a bite, it chews just enough to moisten the food.
 Once swallowed, the food goes into the first section, the rumen, where it mixes with other acidic digestive liquids and is softened.
 The softened food is called cud, small balls of food.

-Next, the rumen muscles send the cud back up to the cow’s mouth, where it is re-chewed and swallowed again, this time going to the Omasum section of stomach in order to squeeze out all of the moisture.
+Next, the rumen muscles send the cud back up to the cow’s mouth, where it is re-chewed and swallowed again, this time going to the Omasum section of the stomach in order to squeeze out all of the moisture.

 Finally, the food enters the last part, Abomasum of the stomach where it mixes with digestive juices and makes its way to the intestine to be completely digested.

 Cud chewing is often used as an indicator of a healthy and comfortable herd.
 A happy, healthy animal will produce more milk or have a higher production of muscle.

-Animals who do not chew their cud properly may be scared or have digestive issues such as twisted stomachs or a displaced abomasum, their fourth section of stomach.
-Feeding high quality forages will help to ensure the cows are digesting and chewing their cud properly.
+Animals who do not chew their cud properly may be scared or have digestive issues such as twisted stomachs or a displaced abomasum, their fourth section of the stomach.
+Feeding high-quality forages will help to ensure the cows are digesting and chewing their cud properly.